 Geography of New Jersey

 On the northern and northeastern border of New Jersey, we will find New York.
 On the east is the Atlantic ocean, while on the west it is Pennsylvania with Delaware on the southeast.
-The state is divided into three geographic regions: North Jersey, Central Jersey, and South Jersey.
-There are people who do not like the division into three regions, deeming the central region to be non-existent, and that the state is comprised only of North Jersey, and South Jersey.
+The state is divided into three geographic regions: NJ, NY, PA CT, Central Jersey, and South Jersey.
+There are people who do not like the division into three regions, deeming the central region to be non-existent, and that the state is comprised only of NJ, NY, PA CT, and South Jersey.
 However, others believe that it is a specific geographical and cultural area, and therefore a region in its own right.

 Within those three regions, there are five distinct areas based on population and geographical characteristics.
 The northeastern part of New Jersey is the closest to Manhattan.
 This is why many people choose to live here and commute to Manhattan daily.
 However, this is the part of New Jersey where the rent prices and house prices are the highest.
 On the northwestern part, we have a more natural and mountainous part of the region.
 On the east, there is the famous Jersey shore, with its own unique cultural identity.
 It spreads from Central Jersey into Southern Jersey with a view on the Atlantic Ocean.
 The other two areas are more like a countryside even though there are cities there as well.